carlynpetrella/carlynrocks/FinalProjectCarlynPetrella.md

 Is there something you wish you had seen?

 Does any part of this graphic story make you feel a certain way?

+### User Research and Findings

+I found this exercise very useful.
+Of the three people interviewed, they had similar comments.
+I'm breaking comments down with a few specifics from each interview, but I heard the sentiments more than once.

+Interview 1: Felt my story left them wanting more information on how to help the forests.
+It is mentioned in the story that Aus/NZ turned their deforestation around, and the user wanted the information on how they did that.
+Because it was not my intention to provide that type of information, I am going to re-phrase some of that type.